PartMan7/PS-Client/README.md

 Client has the following properties:
 * `opts`: An object containing most of the configuration options.
 Note that Client.opts.password is a function that returns the password instead of a string.
 * `isTrusted`: A boolean that indicates whether the Bot is running on a trusted account.
 Until this is received, this value is null.
-* `rooms`: An object containing all the rooms the Bot is in.
+* `rooms`: A Map containing all the rooms the Bot is in.
 The keys are the room IDs, while the values are [Room](#room-structure) instances.
-* `users`: An object containing all the users the Bot is aware of.
+* `users`: A Map containing all the users the Bot is aware of.
 The keys are the user IDs, while the values are [User](#user-structure) instances.
 * `status`: An object containing four keys regarding the status of the connection.
 These are: ``connected``, which is a Boolean that indicates whether the Bot is currently connected, ``loggedIn``: a boolean that indicates whether the Bot has logged in successfully, ``username``, which is the username the Bot has connected under, and ``userid``, the corresponding user ID.
 * `closed`: A boolean that indicates whether the connection is currently closed.
 * `debug`, `handle`: These are where the debug and handler functions are stored.